Fluffernuttersandwich/Better7D2DbyFNS/README.md

 **1. Why did you leave the Vortex Collection Nexus Mods Manager system?**

 After a recent Vortex update, it broke the stability of Load Orders.

-If you're new to modding, Load Orders (mod priority) are sacred.
+If you're new to modding, Load Order (mod priority) is sacred!

 You can't use an application that regularly messes up established Load Order, because it cause mod conflicts, errors, and crashes.

 I care about game stability first, and foremost.

 Users kept complaining that the Load Order would randomly wander between playing the Vortex Collection.

 It became too time consuming to help users troubleshoot.

 So, it was get the ModList to work in MO2/Wabbajack, or quit providing the list for users entirely.

 Thankfully, the Wabbajack community was extremely helpful in getting 7D2D to work in their ecosystem.

-2. "Why didn't you include _fill-in-the-blank-popular-mod_?" and "Why only include mods from Nexus?"
+2. **"Why didn't you include _fill-in-the-blank-popular-mod_?" and "Why only include mods from Nexus?"**

 A. It's my list, I added what I like, feel free to add more, but do so with care so as not to break the ModList.

 If you have a good mod suggestion, hit me up on the Guppy's Discord #fns channel.

 B. Mods from NexusMods are automatically whitelisted for support with Wabbajack/MO2.
 It makes for less work, and less hassle for me as a ModList curator.

-4. Is this for just single player, or could it be multiplayer, or on a dedicated server?
+**3. Is this for just single player, or could it be multiplayer, or on a dedicated server?**

 This list is designed for single player and small groups.